-- Useful Information --

 - Apply for Accommodation

 Warwick offers postgraduate students on-campus and off-campus rooms, as well as family accommodation.
 When applications for accommodation open, you'll be able to submit via the Warwick Accomodation website.
-You must have an offer of a place on our courses before you can apply for accommodation.
+You must have an offer of a place on our courses before you can apply for accommodation and you will only be allocated accommodation once your offer is unconditional.

 We would strongly advise you to apply through our accommodation office rather than private landlords.
 Please seek advice from our Student Union if renting a private property.